-FM quieting curves of a car radio with a deemphasis of 50 μ s, related to a frequency deviation of +/-75kHz = 0 dB
+FM quieting curves of an in-dash car radio (from 2017) with a deemphasis of 50 μ s, related to a frequency deviation of +/-75kHz = 0 dB.

 The receiver reduces the stereo separation (blue) at low RF levels to bring the stereo noise (green) closer to the mono noise (pink).
 Fig. 14 shows a recording from a car radio while driving.
 Stereo separation is reduced 4 times to mono due to the weak RF signal.
 As long as the signal is not completely lost, the SNR can be kept at a reasonable level.
 With total signal loss, the entire audio signal is usually muted.